Nitish105/E-Mart--A-Dynamic-Ecommerce-MERN-App/README.md

 This is a MERN-based Application and is deployed on a render hosting website.

 ## Technologies Used:
-* Frontend Part: React, Bootstrap, Ant Design
+* Frontend Part: React, Bootstrap, Ant Design, Context API
-* Backend Part: Nodejs, Expressjs, ContextAPI
+* Backend Part: Nodejs, Expressjs
 * Database Part: MongoDB
 * Deployed: Render